KanaCS/MTMSN/README.md

 # A Multi-Type Multi-Span Network for Reading Comprehension that Requires Discrete Reasoning

+The new thing compare to the original MTMSN repo is an additional input embedding layer.
+For training command, there is an additional arg of type_file which containing the entities type and their corresponding id.

 This repo contains the code of the following paper:

 <i> [A Multi-Type Multi-Span Network for Reading Comprehension that Requires Discrete Reasoning](https://arxiv.org/abs/1908.05514).
 Minghao Hu, Yuxing Peng, Zhen Huang, Dongsheng Li.
 EMNLP 2019.</i>